zulip/zulip/templates/zerver/help/invite-users.md

 # Invite users

-By default, users need an invitation to join your Zulip organization, and any existing user can invite anyone else.
+By default, users need an invitation to join your Zulip organization, and all members other than guests can invite others.

 Organization administrators can also
 [modify who can join and invite](/help/manage-who-can-join-and-invite) in a